Different Types of Machetes: 9 Most Common!

 Serrated edges, sharp blades, and ergonomic handles are all features of a weapon designed to cause significant injury.
 Depending on whether the machete is to be used as a stabbing or swinging weapon, the blade and handle will be weighted to prove more stability and/or a heavier blade that can pack as much power into a swing as possible.

 6. Bolo Machete

-You’ll see these in use for agriculture, plus it’s sometimes to go to weapon for Pirate costumes!
+You’ll see these in use for agriculture, plus it’s sometimes a go-to weapon for Pirate costumes!

 7. Tactical Machete

-It’s these knifes that can be useful for weekend campers and kayakers.
+These knives are often used by weekend campers and kayakers.
 While still technically a machete, tactical blades have a lot in common with multi-purpose tools.
-You’ll find serrated edges, cutting areas and other handy features packed into a tactical knife.
+You’ll find serrated edges, cutting areas, and other handy features packed into a tactical knife.